 2.4.
-The tip of the Iceberg?
+The tip of the iceberg?
 The 'Paper Mills' problem

-Plagiarism detection, with software tools like Turnitin, is used widely at British universities and extremely useful in detecting what can be called 'type-1 plagiarism'[i]: the act of copying and pasting materials available online.
-These applications seem impotent, however, to detect Type-2 plagiarism or the use of bespoke essay-writing services or 'essay mills' - businesses that make up arguably one of the most successful internet industries after pornography and gambling.
-Indeed, as The Economist observed in the aftermath of the dotcom crash, these cheat sites are one of the few dotcom business models that continue to prosper (Anon., 2002).
+Plagiarism detection, with software tools like Turnitin, is used widely at universities around the world and extremely useful in detecting what can be called 'type-1 plagiarism':[7] the act of copying and pasting materials available online.
+These applications seem impotent, however, to detect Type-2 plagiarism or the use of bespoke essay-writing services or 'paper mills' - businesses that make up arguably one of the most successful internet industries after pornography and gambling.[8]
+Indeed, as The Economist observed in the aftermath of the dotcom crash, these cheat sites are one of the few dotcom business models that continue to prosper (Anon, 2002) although the rise of Generative AI of late seems to be impacting the paper mills' business model in a fundamental way (see section 4 below).

 Some sites rely on advertising revenue and supply services free-of-charge or facilitate exchange (students submitting a paper and getting one in return).
 In most cases, however, it is fee-for-service.
-Students can purchase pre-written or commissioned papers, and while the format varies slightly from one operator to another, customers can pay anywhere from "several hundred pounds for a single essay to £6,750 for a PhD dissertation" (Khomami (2017)).
+Students can purchase pre-written or commissioned papers, and while the format varies slightly from one operator to another, customers can pay anywhere from "several hundred pounds for a single essay to £6,750 for a PhD dissertation".
+(Khomami, 2017).

-The most professionally looking UK-based sites, like for example, oxbridgeessays.com or ivoryresearch.com, offer a very wide variety of products for students at every level of study.
+The most professional looking UK-based sites, like for example OxbridgeEssays.com or IvoryResearch.com, offer a very wide variety of products for students at every level of study.

-Figure 3 below shows an example where clients can choose from different levels of study from A-Levels to Postgraduate studies (help with "PhD proposal, title creation or individual chapters" of a PhD dissertation are also available but require speaking to an 'academic consultant') and a drop down menu choice of specialized topics within each discipline.
+Figure 3 below shows an example where clients can choose from different levels of study from A-Levels to Postgraduate studies (help with "PhD proposal, title creation or individual chapters" of a PhD dissertation are also available but require speaking to an 'academic consultant') and a drop-down menu choice of specialized topics within each discipline.